oilbtc2017/oilbtc/README.md

 trading speed and equity distribution.The Oil Bitcoin(OBTC), the oil of the digital currency, with a extremely high possession value.

+OBTC preserves and implements Bitcoin’s advantages such as SegWit.
+It also has remarkable characteristics:
+ - Begin as a fork of Bitcoin at block height 498888.
+ - Replay protection(SIGHASH_FORK_ID).
+ - Unique wallet addresses (prefixes of O).
+ - Base on Proof of Stake (POS) to reduce energy consumption.

 License
 -------